 TTUHSC complies with the American with Disabilities Act (ADA), Section 504 Rehabilitation Act of 1973, and state and local requirements regarding students with disabilities.
-Under these laws, no otherwise qualified and competitive individual with a disability shall be denied access to or participation in services, programs and activities of TTUHSC solely on the basis of the disability.
+Under these laws, no otherwise qualified individual with a disability shall be denied access to or participation in services, programs and activities of TTUHSC solely on the basis of the disability.

-Students with grievances related to discrimination on the basis of a disability may contact the ADA Compliance Officer for Students in the Office of Student Services.
-Any student seeking remedy on the basis of disability must register as a disabled student with the ADA Compliance Office for Students and must provide all required documentation of disability.

-Documentation Criteria Physical, Sensory, or Health-Related Disabilities performed by a qualified professional (such as a licensed physician or audiologist) should be provided to the ADA Compliance Officer for Students.
-Documentation of physical, sensory, or health-related disabilities (including, but not limited to, orthopedic, hearing, visual, systematic, or chronic illnesses) should include:
+Students with grievances related to discrimination on the basis of a disability may contact the Director of Student Disability Services.
+Any student seeking academic accommodations on the basis of disability must register with Student Disability Services and must provide all required documentation of disability.
+Documentation should be in the form of an evaluation performed by a qualified professional (such as a licensed physician or audiologist) and should be provided to Student Disability Services.
+Documentation guidelines, along with a diagnostic referral list, can be found on the Student Disability Services website: